paatisanchez/obr-scanner/README.md

 The file app.py has to be inside the [AngelinaReader](https://github.com/IlyaOvodov/AngelinaReader) repository, otherwise it doesn't work

+### Document Comparison
+- The **compare-documents** folder houses essential tools for comparing scanned documents with their original versions.
+- This functionality enables users to evaluate the accuracy of the scanning process by identifying disparities between the scanned and original documents.
+- For detailed instructions on utilizing these tools, please refer to the corresponding README within the [compare-documents](/compare-document/README.md) folder.

 ## Configuration

 Modify the `watch_directory` variable in the script to specify the directory to monitor.